koly6868/SoftwareEngineering2018/SixthLesson/readme.md

-Sixth lesson of Margelov Vitaly
+Sixth lesson of Spiridonov Igor